dipcoat-image/finitedepth/doc/source/explanation/caching.rst

 implementations are not cached by the base class.
 If the result needs to be cached, it should be implemented in the concrete class itself.
-For example, :meth:`SubstrateBase.contours` is cached because it is used by :class:`CoatingLayerBase`.
+For example, :meth:`SubstrateBase.contours` is cached because it is used by `CoatingLayerBase`.
 However :meth:`CoatingLayerBase.interfaces` is not cached because no other base class needs access to it.